 Everybody in the world has normal dreams every single night.
 These dreams that arise out of REM sleep are essential to our survival - we would die without them.
 Assuming you get eight hours of shuteye, you will dream for about 100 minutes, with longer and more vivid dreams occurring shortly before you wake up.

-Normal dreams present us with important messages from the subconscious mind.
+Normal dreams present us with important messages from the unconscious mind.
 They are based on your thoughts and experiences from the day before, and sometimes memories from long ago.
-The unconscious mind releases repressed fears, anxieties and desires through conceptual imagery - the coded language of the subconscious brain.
+The unconscious mind releases repressed fears, anxieties and desires through conceptual imagery - the coded language of the unconscious brain.

 These typical types of dreams are also the gateway to lucid dreams.
 Anyone can become spontaneously lucid from within a normal dream.
 All it takes is to consciously recognize that you are dreaming.
 This awakens the conscious brain and the sensory system, so that the lucid dream looks, feels, sounds, smells and even tastes like anything you experience in reality.